will-hanlen/website/pages/summaries/unified_minfulness.md

 labeling, go through the rhythm of noting, but you also think or say a label phrase that describes what you're noting.

-Saying the label of the thought with an emotionally neutral voice helps practice equanimity.
+Saying the label with an emotionally neutral voice helps practice equanimity.

 Most of energy should still be on experiencing the thing.
 5% should be on labeling.